 Sam is a Harlequins and Arsenal fan, plays the guitar and coaches rugby, netball and athletics.
 He believes education should have a holistic approach and is excited to have the opportunity to contribute to the ongoing success of the school.

-David Gold – Parent Governor
+David Gold – Chair of Governors

 David is a management accountant by background, working mainly in the energy industry across the UK, Europe and Asia.
 His areas of expertise include helping organisations put in place processes and systems to manage performance and risk and helping leaders achieve their objectives.
 He was previously a governor at the British School Manila.